LucasDelfino92/morrowindsharp/main.md

 [**Better Waterfalls**](https://www.nexusmods.com/morrowind/mods/45424)
 New effects and textures for the waterfalls.
 Includes LOD on the particle effects to improve performance.
-- On MO2 installation, check the following options in the BAIN installer:
+- Check the following option in the BAIN installer:
   - [X] 00 Core

 [**I Lava Good Mesh Replacer**](https://www.nexusmods.com/morrowind/mods/49605)
 Fixes flickering on lava.
 Reduces the occurrence of seams found in large lava pools.
 Adds performance friendly spark particle effects to lava pools.
-- On MO2 installation, check the following options in the BAIN installer:
+- Check the following option in the BAIN installer:
   - [X] 00 Core

 [**Know Thy Ancestors**](https://www.nexusmods.com/morrowind/mods/49678)